 Make sure you have read and understood all related information such as calendar descriptions of program requirements.

 Research any related information to your program at Capilano University, and (if you are planning to transfer) the university you will be transferring to.

 Write down specific questions ahead of time.

-An appointment is booked in advance and must be booked in-person (in BR230) or via phone, whereas a drop-in requires you to come to the Registrar's Office to reserve a spot for the day you wish to see an advisor.
+An appointment is booked in advance and must be booked in-person (Library Building, room LB152) or via phone, whereas a drop-in requires you to come to the Registrar's Office to reserve a spot for the day you wish to see an advisor.

 Drop-ins are provided on a first-come, first-served basis and are not guaranteed.
 Both appointments and drop-ins are subject to availability.

-You may either call 604 984 4900 or visit the Registrar's Office (Birch Building, room BR230) during office hours to book an appointment with an Academic Advisor.
+You may either call 604 984 4900 or visit the Registrar's Office (Library Building, room LB152) during office hours to book an appointment with an Academic Advisor.

-If Advising appointments are unavailable, you may go to the Registrar's Office (Birch Building, room BR230) to request a drop-in, which is offered on a first-come, first-served basis.
+If Advising appointments are unavailable, you may go to the Registrar's Office (Library Building, room LB152) to request a drop-in, which is offered on a first-come, first-served basis.

 If you are unable to meet with an academic advisor, don't worry!
 There are still a number of options for you, depending on the nature of your inquiry: